 He suggests that organisations have a considerable influence on employees’ emotions and that employees within an organisation tend to feel alike.
 “Emotions are a very intimate and personal experience, and yet how we feel often depends largely on how people around us feel.

 “In some places, people are enthusiastic, excited and inspired for a better future; in others, they are satisfied, calm, relaxed, easy-going.
 Both are positive but have very different energy levels, and that is linked to different outcomes.”

 “In other places, there is aggression, stress and anxiety – or frustration, resignation and apathy.
 Again, both negative, but with different energy levels and outcomes.”

 Places with high positive energy are at risk of losing it.
 Menges saw this at first hand when he studied the impact of the economic crisis of 2008–2009.
 “Companies were working at a frenetic pace – they increased the number and speed of activities, raised performance goals, shortened innovation cycles.
 They were trying to get more done with fewer people at a faster pace.”

 But when performance went up, too often companies tried to make this pace the new normal.
 The result was that employees’ energy began to drain.

 These companies were in the ‘Acceleration Trap’ – a term he and a colleague coined in an article published in Harvard Business Review.
-A sobering 60 per cent of surveyed employees in companies that were in this trap said that they lacked sufficient resources to get their work done, compared with two per cent in companies that were not trapped.
+A sobering 60% of surveyed employees in companies that were in this trap said that they lacked sufficient resources to get their work done, compared with 2% in companies that were not trapped.

 “Managers in accelerated companies realised that something was amiss, but they took the wrong cure.
 Rather than giving employees some relief, they increased pressure.
 Ironically, their calls for high performance led to lower performance,” Menges says.